-The Company was incorporated under the Business Corporations Act (British Columbia) on September 13, 2013.
+The Company was incorporated under the Business Corporations Act (British Columbia) on September 19, 2013.
 On August 1, 2018, the Company acquired HealthVue.
 On January 28, 2019, the company acquired Cloud Practice.
 The Company's main revenue is generated from the operation and management of both primary care clinics and from the sale of healthcare software using a software as a service ("SAAS") model.

-HealthVue provides telemedicine visits remotely and full-service family practice from its four clinic locations in the Lower Mainland in British Columbia.
-The clinics are fully digitized and inter-connected using the latest in healthcare technology.
+HealthVue provides telemedicine visits remotely and full-service family practice from its multiple clinic locations throughout the Lower Mainland in British Columbia.
+The clinics are fully digitized and interconnected using the latest in healthcare technology.
 HealthVue has been one of the pioneers of incorporating bricks and mortar locations with telemedicine as a form of healthcare delivery to their patients.